blowdart/idunno.Authentication/README.md

 ## ASP.NET Core versions supported

-Basic Authentication is available for ASP.NET Core 2.1 and later.
+Basic Authentication is available for ASP.NET Core 2.3 and later.
 Shared Key Authentication is available for ASP.NET Core 3.1 and later.
-Certification Authentication is only targeted at ASP.NET Core 2.1, for later versions use the [official package](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/certauth).

 This is **not** an official Microsoft project, this is an "In my spare time, entirely unsupported"™ effort.